 What’s the best Volkswagen Touran model/engine to choose?

 Although diesels are out of fashion, we reckon the 2.0-litre TDI is the best engine in the Touran.
 If you only cover low miles, though, or spend most of your time driving around town, both the 1.4- and 1.5-litre TSI petrol are absolutely fine, providing you don’t want sparkling performance.

 All models are well-equipped.
-We wouldn’t necessarily bother with the top-spec R-Line model - it’s quite expensive and some of its features (like the big 18-inch alloy wheels) aren’t really necessary in a sensible people carrier like this.
-The sensible money goes on SE Family or SEL models, although the basic Touran SE does the job if you’re on a budget.
+We wouldn’t necessarily bother with the top-spec Volkswagen Touran R-Line - it’s quite expensive and some of its features (like the big 18-inch alloy wheels) aren’t really necessary in a sensible people carrier like this.
+The sensible money goes on a Touran SE Family or SEL, although the basic Volkswagen Touran SE does the job if you’re on a budget.